opnfv/dovetail/docs/testing/user/userguide/vnf_test_guide.rst

 Prerequisites
 """""""""""""

-- `ONAP ElAlto Release deployed via OOM <https://onap.readthedocs.io/en/latest/submodules/oom.git/docs/oom_quickstart_guide.html>`_
+- `ONAP Frankfurt Release deployed via OOM <https://docs.onap.org/projects/onap-oom/en/frankfurt/>`_
 - An OpenStack deployment is available and privisioned as ONAP's Cloud Site
 - kubectl is installed on the system used to start the testing
 - bash